 Planning permission for houses in multiple occupation

-You also need planning permission if a property is being converted into a HMO for three or more people in 11 of the city's Wards.
+You also need planning permission if a property is being converted into a HMO for three or more people within the Article 4 area.

-HMOs for three or more people in certain Wards
+HMOs for three or more people for properties within the Article 4 area

-If you want to convert a property into a house in multiple occupation (HMO) for three or more people, you now need planning permission in the 11 Wards listed below.
-In areas where HMOs make up more than ten percent of the properties, a planning application will be refused.
+If your property is located within an Article 4 area and you want to convert it into a house in multiple occupation (HMO) for three or more people, you now need planning permission.

 The change in law is in response to an Article 4 directive.
 Premises in use as HMOs for three or more people in these Wards before 17th June 2021 are not affected by this change.